vnt-github/cs238p/lectures/3_assembly.md

 - when value greater that 32 bits occur the overflow flag is set in EFLAGS.
 - the bits that overflow will be lost.
 ---
+# Register and memory access cycles
+- CPU's Program counter/instruction pointer reads instructions from instruction cache: 2-3 cycles.
+- CPU writes to data cache: 2-3 cycles.
+- ALU is the part of CPU that does the actual arithmetic operations.
+---
 STACK: function calls
+- it's not written in stone that you need stack. there are subset of c compilers that compile without stack because there is only read only memory. like when bios boots, there is nothing to put on stack.
+- but generally we need stack to:
 - we need stack to call functions and **be able to return to the calling function**

 - stack grows up towards 0 address space.